seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 Functions that return Actions
 -----------------------------

 `putStrLn` is a function that prints out a message to the console, right?
 Not quite.
-Let's look at it's type.
+Let's look at its type.
 What does it return?

     putStrLn :: String -> IO ()